SettleMint

 SMARTCollateralUpgradeableDALPStableCoinCollateralComplianceModuleLegacy embeds collateral logic in the token contract.
 The module approach uses the compliance engine with ERC-735 identity claims for collateral proof.

-SMARTCappedUpgradeableDALPBond, DALPRealEstateCappedComplianceModuleSame cap enforcement logic, different attachment mechanism (compiled-in vs compliance module).
+SMARTCappedUpgradeableDALPBond, DALPRealEstateCappedComplianceModuleSame cap enforcement logic, different attachment mechanism (specialized type vs compliance module).

 collectManagementFee()DALPFundAUM FeeLegacy mints fee tokens to the caller (governance role).
 The token feature mints to a configured feeRecipient address.